 - We want a mixture of tenures, including open market, local market and affordable housing.
-If the site is already known to be suitable for housing, we’ve indicated the type of housing expected in the table of sites above.
-If it’s a new site, Local Plan policies C1 and C2 set out what type of housing will normally be required.
+Local Plan policies C1 and C2 set out what type of housing will normally be required.
 Other bespoke types of housing can also be built, for example live work or rural workers dwellings

 - We want new housing to have high quality design that responds to its context.
 Further detail can be found in our Design Guide